Intentions

 There are different ‘routes than can be taken by students when they leave compulsory education.
 Each required certain qualifications:

-1. Full time study at Churchmead School Sixth Form or a College of Further Education
+- Full time study at Churchmead School Sixth Form or a College of Further Education

-1. Basic Apprenticeship – it takes at least 12 months to complete and leads to NVQ Level 2, Key Skills, and possibly a relevant knowledge based qualification.
-The work in mainly hands-on.
+There are three different types of Post 16 apprenticeships, which take between 1 and 4 years.
+As an Apprentice, students will have a job and a wage or be on a work placement with a weekly training allowance.- Basic Apprenticeship – it takes at least 12 months to complete and leads to NVQ Level 2, Key Skills, and possibly a relevant knowledge based qualification.
+The work is mainly hands-on.
 Students will develop technical skills and gain valuable work experience.
 There is also the opportunity to progress to an Advanced Apprenticeship.

-2. A Level Passes Advanced Apprenticeship – As an Advanced Apprentice, students will be in full-time employment with an appropriate wage, aiming for a technical supervisory or junior management role.
+- A Level Passes Advanced Apprenticeship – As an Advanced Apprentice, students will be in full-time employment with an appropriate wage, aiming for a technical supervisory or junior management role.
 The training, which usually lasts 24 months, leads to NVQ Level 3, Key Skills and a relevant knowledge-based qualification.

-3. Higher Apprenticeships – Higher Apprenticeships work towards work-based learning qualifications such as NVQ Level 4 and, in some cases, a knowledge-based qualification such as a Foundation Degree
+- Higher Apprenticeships – Higher Apprenticeships work towards work-based learning qualifications such as NVQ Level 4 and, in some cases, a knowledge-based qualification such as a Foundation Degree

-3. Straight to Employment
+- Straight to Employment

 Employers usually require school references and examination results.
 All students will leave with a Record of Achievement which should be very valuable.
 From 2015 they are required to stay in education until they are at least 18 years old.